joelouthan/theologic.us/content/posts/family_devos-mark/2018-07-11-devotions-mark-101-12-god-alone-binds-us-to-one-another.md

 </p>

 <p class="p1">
-  <span class="s1">The world says Jesus didn&#8217;t talk about things like hell or marriage.
+  <span class="s1">The world says Jesus didn't talk about things like hell or marriage.
 Yet, we can see here that Jesus does talk about marriage. </span>
 </p>

 <p class="p1">